MintMoose/rating-component/README.md

 ### What I learned

-using js for dom manipulation, single page interative element.
+using js for dom manipulation, single page interactive element.

 ```css
 .submit-button:hover {